en es

 Excellent Condition (Multi-Trip/IICL).
 IICL Container Meaning

 Next, we have containers in excellent condition that have been used for multiple trips but have been maintained to a high standard.
-Often categorized as IICL (Institute of International Container Lessors) containers, they are regularly inspected and repaired to meet strict standards of the international shipping industry regarding both structural integrity and appearance.
+Often categorized as IICL (Institute of International Container Lessors) containers, they are regularly inspected and repaired to meet the strict standards of the international shipping industry regarding both structural integrity and appearance.

 Typically preferred for high-value cargo or when appearance is important, IICL containers are a go-to option if you’re looking for a cargo-worthy shipping container that reflects your commitment to quality.